 During the on-site orientation by the Program Directors, students will be informed of the exact location of the U.S. Embassy and be highly encouraged to register with the Embassy.
-In order to register, they will need all of the information provided on the front page of their passports.
-The students will be
+In order to register, they

 How Program Directors respond to emergencies